groonga/groonga/doc/source/reference/commands/column_create.rst

        This flag reorganize data based on a element of Nth byte.

        First, 0th byte data of each element within the vector column would be gathered and be continuously placed.
-       Then, 1st byte data would be handled as same as 0th byte data, and all byte data would be as so repeatedly.
+Then, 1st byte data would be handled as same as 0th byte data and all byte data would be as so repeatedly.

-       There are tendency for those compression algorithms such as  ``COMPRESS_ZLIB``,``COMPRESS_LZ4``,and  ``COMPRESS_ZSTD`` to have the higher compression rate when the data has same values in continuance.
+       There are tendency for those compression algorithms such as ``COMPRESS_ZLIB``, ``COMPRESS_LZ4`` and ``COMPRESS_ZSTD`` to
+       have the higher compression rate when the data has same values in continuance.
 The point for this flag is to produce data having same values in continuance by reorganizing data for every N byte.

        In particular, it would work as below.

        For example, there is the vector column ``[1, 1051, 515]`` in ``UInt16``.
 It would be as below representing in the little endien byte column.

        .. code-block::